LSU advances to title game of Cayman Islands Classic - NewsBreak

 LSU advances to title game of Cayman Islands Classic

-GEORGE TOWN, Cayman Islands (AP) — Adam Miller made five 3-pointers and scored 23 points, KJ Williams added 19 points and LSU beat Akron 73-58 on Tuesday in the semifinals of the Cayman Islands Classic.
+Adam Miller made five 3-pointers and scored 23 points , KJ Williams added 19 points and LSU beat Akron 73-58 on Tuesday in the semifinals of the Cayman Islands Classic.

 Williams, who scored 33 points in a tournament opener, picked up his third foul with 17 minutes left in the game but didn't get called for another in playing 31 minutes.
 He had a team-high three steals as LSU forced Akron into 14 turnovers and 26% shooting.